-Good governance and ethical behaviour are the cornerstones of our operations and the foundation of our licence to operate.
+Proper governance and ethical behaviour are the cornerstones of our business and the foundation of our operations.
 As a business, we are committed to complying with all relevant laws and regulations while upholding the highest standards of ethics.
 We expect everyone who works with us, from our employees to contractors and suppliers, to share our values and behave in an ethical and responsible way.
 Our Code of Ethics establishes the governance framework for how we conduct business.
 The principles set out in the Code are detailed in separate policy documents that address specific aspects of business ethics, including anti-corruption, whistleblowing, human rights, and supplier relations.

 We are committed to maintaining the highest ethical standards and will not tolerate bribery or corruption in any form.
 Our approach is reflected in the Group’s Code of Ethics, which sets out the standards of conduct expected.
 Our Anti-Bribery and Corruption Policy ensures that all our business is conducted in an honest and ethical manner and in compliance with the law.
-The policy applies to all employees of Global Ports, as well as those working on our behalf in any capacity.
+The policy applies to all Global Ports employees as well as those working on our behalf in any capacity.

 Global Ports encourages its employees, clients, and other stakeholders to report any potentially unethical, unlawful, or suspicious conduct or practices.

 The Group has a confidential whistleblowing service open 24/7, which offers a variety of ways to report concerns:

 Details of the whistleblowing service are available on the Group’s website, as well as on information boards located in the offices and in prominent places at the Group’s terminals.
 The service is run by the Internal Audit Department, which operates independently of management and reports directly to the Board’s Audit and Risk Committee.
 The chairman of the Audit and Risk Committee is informed of all enquiries received and recommended follow-up actions.